rob-g2-365/waveshare_epaper_picture_frame/README.md

 ### Assemble Main Part to Frame

 Remove the original back assembly from the picture frame.
-We do not need the back of the picture frame, the screws or the stand.
+We do not need the back of the picture frame, the screws, or the stand.
 We only need the picture frame and the glass.

 Mark Drill Holes.
 (See frame back picture)
 Drill holes using a 5/64 or 2mm drill bit into the picture frame.